Anne Hamblett: Re-evaluation

 Anne McCahon died in 1993.
 A decade later, Linda Tyler, Associate Professor of Museums and Cultural Heritage at the University of Auckland, began to drawn attention to her work as Anne Hamblett for the first time since the final exhibition in the 1940s.
 In 2016, Tyler curated A Table of One's Own: The Creative Life of Anne McCahon at Te Uru Waitākere Contemporary Gallery.
 The exhibition examined Hamblett’s paintings alongside her illustrations and ceramics.
 Tyler has also written extensively on Hamblett and her contribution to New Zealand art.
 As the exhibition’s researcher Jessica Douglas put it, "Despite the meaningful contribution made by Hamblett to Dunedin's regionalism, she has been unrecognised and ignored in New Zealand’s art history."

 Further retrospectives and tributes followed.
 In 2020, Anne Hamblett, Early Works was shown at Michael Lett Gallery in Auckland.
 The following year, Julia Holderness's Dunedin Public Art Gallery installation The Studio was a response to the studio space shared by Lusk, Lawn, and Hamblett in Dunedin.

 Many of Colin and Anne's personal papers were archived by the Hocken Collections.
 In 2020, these were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.

 McCahon House and artists' residency

-In 1999 the Waitākere City Council acquired the former McCahon family home in Titirangi with the intention of restoring it to its 1959 condition.
+In 1999 the Waitakere City Council acquired the former McCahon family home in Titirangi with the intention of restoring it to its 1959 condition.
 Work began the same year, and on completion the house was gifted to the McCahon House Trust and opened to the public.
 In 2006, a new building to serve as a residence and studio for artists was opened next door to the McCahon house.
 The original house is surrounded by large kauri trees, and is now a small museum dedicated to the McCahon family.
 The Trust hosts three artists at the house for three months each every year, and to date (as of March 2024) has had 52 artists in residence, with a number of them (including Tiffany Singh, Bepen Bhana, and Fiona Pardington) having made works that relate directly to Anne McCahon's connection with the house.